MikeDereviankin/Interactive_tSNE_UMAP/README.md

 # Interactive GUI for tSNE and UMAP

+Copyright (c) 2023 Mike Dereviankin

+This repository contains code that is available under a MIT license.

 ## Introduction

 This R code provides an interactive GUI for exploring dimensionality reduction techniques on a given dataset.
 The script creates visualizations of tSNE and UMAP projections of the data, allowing users to interact with and manipulate the projections.
 The code is written in R and uses several libraries such as ggplot2, dplyr, plotly and Rtsne among others.
 See the attached video to see the ouputs from the source code.